-After I graduated, I got hired by Tree Associates NV (a company which no longer exists) to become an IT Consultant.
+After I graduated, I got hired by Flemish company Tree Associates NV (which no longer exists) to become an IT Consultant.
 This job started with a 3 months full-time paid speed training in programming at ABIS Training & Consulting Leuven.
 I was then sent as software developer at Générale de Banque (which later became Fortis, then BNP Paribas).

-In 2001, I got hired by Ordina Belgium NV and was this time sent to the Belgian Ministry of Finances.
+In 2001, I got hired by Flemish company Ordina Belgium NV and was this time sent to the Belgian Ministry of Finances.

 In April 2004, I got certified as a java programmer (Sun certified programmer for the java 2 platform) but was kindly informed that opportunities "were for other people".

 By that time, I had been commuting from Liège to Brussels for seven years and this lack of opportunities led me to ponder over a career change.

 My long time passion for English led me to research the web about translation and I soon discovered Proz.com.
 By October 2004, I had enough regular clients to start working full time as a freelance translator.